Fit as a Mama Bear

 But these gingerbread protein bars embrace all the classic flavors of ginger and cloves but with a little bit of a protein twist (these Snickerdoodle protein bars do the same!).

-Only a few simple ingredients and these bars come out ultra chewy, filling, and perfect for on-the-go days (just like these low-calorie protein balls).
+Only a few simple ingredients and these bars come out ultra chewy, filling, and perfect for on-the-go days (just like these low-calorie protein balls and mint chocolate protein bars).
 They also make a thoughtful snack for new moms who are always ravenous because they’re so full of healthy fats and protein!

 Why You’ll Love This Recipe